S3-working-group/s3-practical-guide/content/src/principles/principle-accountability.md

 ## Make implicit responsibilities explicit

 When responsibilities are unclear, it can lead to mistaken assumptions about who is responsible for what, double work, people crossing important boundaries, or failing to take action in response to important situations.
-At the same time, when clarifying responsibilities, it’s important to avoid over-constraining people because doing so limits their ability to make important decisions, innovate and act.
+At the same time, when clarifying responsibilities, it's important to avoid over-constraining people because doing so limits their ability to make important decisions, innovate and act.
 This leads to a reduction in their willingness to accept accountability.

 Too much specificity or too much ambiguity around the scope of authority people have to influence can lead to hesitation and waste.
-And in the worst case it can mean that important things don’t get dealt with at all.
+And in the worst case it can mean that important things don't get dealt with at all.

-[Clarifying domains](section:clarify-and-develop-domains) provides a way of explicitly delineating areas of responsibilities and defining where the edge to people’s autonomy lies.
+[Clarifying domains](section:clarify-and-develop-domains) provides a way of explicitly delineating areas of responsibilities and defining where the edge to people's autonomy lies.

 ## Encourage self-accountability